 - To ensure the best overall network performance, network traffic will be monitored.
 OIT will take appropriate action if any computer causes traffic problems that interfere with the business of the Lee College.
-If, in the course of monitoring network traffic, information which may have adverse legal implications for Lee College is discovered, it will be reported.
+If, in the course of monitoring network traffic, information that may have adverse legal implications for Lee College is discovered, it will be reported.

-- Both personal and commercial advertising must not be posted on Lee College web sites.
+- Neither personal nor commercial advertising may be posted on Lee College websites.

 - Users shall not engage in activities that relate to material involving the sexual exploitation of minors as defined by Federal Code Title 18, Part I, Chapter 110, Sexual Exploitation and other abuse of children or other criminal acts.

 - All computers and/or portable-computing devices using Lee College Information Resources must be password protected and be changed when prompted according to password authentication policy timeline of every 90 days or if the password is suspected of being compromised.

 - Employees accessing the Lee College network from a remote computer must adhere to all policies that apply to use from within Lee College facilities, must conform to the OIT minimum standards for portable computing, and are subject to the same rules and security related requirements that apply to college owned computers.

 - Lee College account(s), passwords, Personal Identification Numbers (PIN), Security Tokens (i.e. Smartcard), or similar information or devices used for identification and authorization purposes must not be shared and are non-transferable.
 Owners are responsible for all usage of their assigned accounts, usernames and passwords.

 - Digital certificate passwords used for digital signatures must never be divulged to anyone.